f5devcentral/f5-agility-labs-xc/docs/class3/lab3.rst

 Below, in section number 4, you will see the individual request entries associated with the signature.
 We will examine these in more detail in the following steps.

-For now, click **Forensics** in the upper-right corner (see number 5).
+For now, click **Forensics** in the upper right corner (see number 5).
 This expands the Forensics panel, providing additional context such as source IP address, ASN, and country of origin.

 **Tip:** You can return to the previous view by clicking Dashboard, and then select Security Analytics to navigate back to this tab.
 Please note if you do this you will lose the filter, flow step 7 above to return to the filtered security event.